MaikuB/flutter_local_notifications/README.md

 A cross platform plugin for displaying local notifications.

 ## Supported Platforms
 * Android API 16+ (4.1+, the minimum version supported by Flutter).
-Uses the NotificationCompat APIs so it can be run older Android devices.
+Uses the NotificationCompat APIs so it can be run older Android devices
 * iOS 8.0+ (the minimum version supported by Flutter).
-Supports the old and new iOS notification APIs (the User Notifications Framework introduced in iOS 10 but will use the UILocalNotification APIs for devices predating iOS 10).
+Supports the old and new iOS notification APIs (the User Notifications Framework introduced in iOS 10 but will use the UILocalNotification APIs for devices predating iOS 10)

 ## Features